 28.2 Monitoring and Reporting of Working Capital Fund

 The ISO will monitor the activity of the Working Capital Fund, both in the aggregate and according to each Customer’s pro rata share of the Working Capital Fund.
-With respect to each Customer’s pro rata share of the Working Capital Fund, the ISO will provide to each Customer, in each monthly consolidated billing invoice, a summary of the Customer’s (i) opening balance, (ii) current month contributions, (iii) current month accrued interest, (iv) any other adjustments, and (v) ending balance.
-When practicable, the ISO will also provide a separate detailed working capital transaction history page within the consolidated billing invoice for each Customer, in a format that can be downloaded for the Customer’s use.
+With respect to each Customer’s pro rata share of the Working Capital Fund, the ISO will make available to each Customer electronically, each month, a summary of the Customer’s (i) opening balance, (ii) current month contributions, (iii) current month accrued interest, (iv) any other adjustments, and (v) ending balance.
+When practicable, the ISO will also provide a separate detailed working capital transaction history page for each Customer, in a format that can be downloaded for the Customer’s use.
 The detailed working capital transaction history page will provide a complete history of all transactions relating to the Customer’s contributions to the Working Capital Fund.

 28.3 Customer Contributions to Increases of the Working Capital Fund